Mkrolick/Cpp_Autograd/README.md

-A C++ Autograd implementation from Andrej Karpathy's tutorial.
+A C++ Autograd implementation based on Andrej Karpathy's Micrograd.